Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/misc_scripting.md

 - Opus Date objects can now be created directly from JScript Date objects.
 - Date.Set method now accepts a Unix epoch time directly.
 - Date.ToEpochTime() method added to convert the other way.
+- Improved logic of Date.Add() and Date.Sub() methods when adding/subtracting results in an invalid day (e.g. subtracting 1 month from a date on the 31st where the previous month only has 30 days).

 ------------------------------------------------------------------------